A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Comparisons

 We can now establish an analogy between this coding scheme and that of Theorem \ref{thm:macfb_better}.
 In Theorem \ref{thm:macfb_better}, choose $A= (\tilde{X}_1, \tilde Y)$ and $B= (\tilde{X}_2, \tilde{Y})$.
 (Recall that $\:\tilde{} \:$ is used to denote symbols of the previous block.)
 It can be verified that the consistency condition \eqref{eq:q1q2cond} is trivially satisfied for this choice of $A$ and $B$.
 With this choice, the encoder $1$ generates its inputs in each block according to $P_{X_1|U \tilde{X}_1 \tilde{Y}}$, and encoder $2$ generates its inputs according to $P_{X_2|U \tilde{X}_2 \tilde{Y}}$.
 In particular, note that encoder $1$ chooses the channel inputs for the \emph{entire} block conditioned on the channel outputs and its own inputs of the previous block.
 In contrast, the generalized C-L scheme uses such a conditional input distribution only for \emph{one half} of each block (the second sub-block).
 In the other half, the input symbols are conditionally independent given $U$.
 Since our coding scheme utilizes the correlation generated by feedback for the entire block, we expect it to yield higher rates.
 Of course, this comparison was made with the specific choice $A= (\tilde{X}_1, \tilde Y), \ B= (\tilde{X}_2, \tilde{Y})$.
 Other choices of $A$ and $B$ may yield higher rates in Theorem $1$ - the AWGN MAC in the previous subsection is such an example.

-We emphasize that this is only a qualitative comparison of the two coding schemes.
-Due to the differences in the dynamics of the two schemes (the decoder decodes with a delay of two blocks in our scheme, and with a delay of one block in the generalized C-L scheme), we cannot formally show that generalized C-L region for $M=2$ is strictly contained in the rate region of Theorem \ref{thm:macfb_better} for the above choice of $A$ and $B$.
+We emphasize that this is only a qualitative comparison of the two coding schemes, and we have not formally shown that generalized C-L region for $M=2$ is strictly contained in the rate region of Theorem \ref{thm:macfb_better} for the above choice of $A$ and $B$.